pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 than the figure of $302.50 that is the basis of this calculation, because he would _have to run the whole 17" x 22" to get four pages 6" x 9 1/2", and the wastage of his metal sheet printing surface would be almost 40%.
-This fact is brought into the&nbsp;{%- include columnbreak.html canvas=147 col=2 -%}&nbsp;picture to emphasize the importance of considering, in the planning of a format, not only the arrangement of typescript columns that will lay the required number of words on a page, but also the relation of the
+This fact is brought into the {% include columnbreak.html canvas=147 col=2 %} picture to emphasize the importance of considering, in the planning of a format, not only the arrangement of typescript columns that will lay the required number of words on a page, but also the relation of the